Meet Rabbi Michael Ross

 Adult Hebrew Classes

-Beginning November 15, 2016, we will begin a 5-week Adult Hebrew class taught by Lee Bretan.
-Class will meet weekly November 15 through December 20.
+We offer a 5-week Adult payerbook/Siddur Hebrew class taught by Lee Bretan.
+Class will meet weekly.
 Cost is $36.00/members and $54.00/non-members.
 If you are interested in this class, please contact Rabbi Michael Ross for details and to sign up.

 Judaism 101 Classes

-January 2017 will be the start of a weekly complimentary class to the Hebrew language classes on the basics of Jewish living.
+We just completed a 10 week complimentary class to the Hebrew language classes on the basics of Jewish living.
 We will examine Jewish history, holidays, and texts.
 This class will be taught like a college survey class.
 Jews and non-Jews are welcome to join!
+Stay tuned for a second session in the fall of 2017.

 Jewish Meditation Circle